renisac/bearded-avenger-deploymentkit/README.md

 * Copy the env template for the geoipupdate container
     * ```cp Docker/secrets/geoipupdate_env.example Docker/secrets/geoipupdate_env```
-* U pdate geoipupdate_env with your Maxmind credentials
+* Update geoipupdate_env with your Maxmind credentials
 * Run the geoipupdate container to download the files
     * ```cd Docker && bash ./update_geoip_db.sh```
 * Database files can be found here: